Recommended Events in Kanazawa and Kaga Area in Spring [2025 Edition

 Discover the charm of Yamanaka lacquerware in the town of hot springs

-Yamanaka Hot Spring is a lacquerware production area of Kaga Hyakumangoku, along with Kanazawa and Wajima.
-With a history of more than 400 years dating back to the Azuchi-Momoyama period, Yamanaka lacquerware is known as "Kiji no Yamanaka" (literally, "Yamanaka of wood") because of its outstanding technique of using a potter's wheel to grind wood, and the beauty of the wood grain and its comfortable texture in the hand are attractive.
-The Yamanaka Lacquer Ware Festival, a lacquer ware market, is held during G.W. every year.
-Various types of Yamanaka lacquerware are gathered, including traditional lacquerware such as tea utensils and soup bowls, bowls and lunch boxes for daily use, and interior and sundry goods.
-Why not take this opportunity to find your favorite bowls?
+Yamanaka Hot Spring is a lacquerware production area of Kaga Hyakumangoku along with Kanazawa and Wajima.
+With a history of more than 400 years since the Azuchi-Momoyama period, Yamanaka lacquerware is known as "Kiji no Yamanaka" (Yamanaka of wood) for its outstanding technique of using a potter's wheel to grind the wood, and the beauty of the wood grain and its comfortable texture in the hand are attractive.

 ▼ Yamanaka Lacquer Ware Festival